lyndongeo/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Task 2; Script displaying the content of the /etc/passwd file Task 3; Display the content of /etc/passwd and /etc/hosts Task 4; Display the last 10 lines of /etc/passwd
+Task 5; Display the first 10 lines of /etc/passwd